attack68/rateslib/docs/source/c_fx_smile.rst

 .. autosummary::
    rateslib.fx_volatility.FXDeltaVolSmile
+   rateslib.fx_volatility.FXSabrSmile
    rateslib.fx_volatility.FXDeltaVolSurface

 Introduction and FX Volatility Smiles
 *************************************

+*Ratelib* offers two different *Smile* models for pricing FX volatility at a given expiry.
+An :class:`~rateslib.fx_volatility.FXDeltaVolSmile` and an :class:`~rateslib.fx_volatility.FXSabrSmile`.

-The :class:`~rateslib.fx_volatility.FXDeltaVolSmile` is parametrised by a series of *(delta-index, vol)* node points interpolated by a cubic spline.
+The *FXDeltaVolSmile* is parametrised by a series of *(delta-index, vol)* node points interpolated by a cubic spline.
 This interpolation is automatically constructed with knot sequences that adjust to the number of given ``nodes``: